-The segment C shows the largest utility factor as it has the highest share of private cars.
-The company car share is higher in segment D and E, but segment E PHEVs have larger batteries and longer electric ranges36, so it has a higher UF than segment D. In 2030, the combination of the longer electric range and larger share of private cars results in an increase of the UF in each segment.
+Segment C shows the largest utility factor, since it has the highest share of private cars.
+The company car share is higher in segments D and E, but segment E PHEVs have larger batteries and longer electric ranges 34, so it has a higher UF than segment D. In 2030, the combination of the longer electric range and larger share of private cars results in an increase of the UF in each segment.
 On average over all segments, the UF would increase from 38% in 2022 to 56% in 2030.

-The final fuel and electricity consumption used in the LCA model are shown in the following table:
+The final fuel and electricity consumption used in the LCA model are shown in Table 8: